-- Maintaining social and governance factors as a key part of the Investment Manager's process. - Maintaining the Investment Manager's exclusion list where the Investment Manager exclude any investments in alcohol, tobacco, gambling, weapons, fossil fuel reserves and sanctioned countries. - Stewardship where the Investment Manager undertake voting, engagement, underwriting, and provide transparency - Being a market-neutral fund - Being diversified among stocks - Not shorting environmental solutions providers - Concentrating the Fund's investment universe mostly in Europe and North America
+- Maintaining social and governance factors as a key part of the Investment Manager's process. - Maintaining the Investment Manager's exclusion list where the Investment Manager excludes sanctioned assets, any investments that derive more that 1% of their revenue from alcohol production or gambling activities, companies that derive more than 3% of their revenue from the production of conventional or nuclear weapons, and companies referred to in Article 12(1)(a) to (g) of Commission Delegated Regulation (EU) 2020/1818.
+The Fund's full exclusion policy wording can be made available upon request. - Stewardship where the Investment Manager undertake voting, engagement, underwriting, and provide transparency - Being a market-neutral fund - Being diversified among stocks - Not shorting environmental solutions providers - Concentrating the Fund's investment universe mostly in Europe and North America